-Egg peeps are one of the more fun Easter art projects for kids.
+Egg peeps are one of the more fun Easter art projects for kids(link no longer available).
 Because not only will they be making art, but they get to make their own toys.
 This is very similar to Mr. Potato Head in the sense that you can try out different facials features, hair, and limbs.

 Turns out potatoes make really cool Easter egg stamps.
 No seriously!
 Potatoes are generally the perfect egg shape when cut and all you have to do is carve the patterns you want and dip them!

 You boiled all these eggs and now you are left with a few egg cartons.
 You could throw them out or you could recycle them into fun egg carton Easter crafts to make tulips, Easter bunnies, and more!

 43. Easter Card Crafts For Toddlers

 Sending out Easter cards soon?
 Then take a look at these Easter card crafts for toddlers.
 It’s actually really cool as this Easter card has an Easter egg that pops up!

 44. How To Draw A Really Cute Bunny